robcarver17/pysystemtrade/docs/production.md

 - No roll.
 Obvious.
 - Passive.
 This will tactically reduce positions in the priced contract, and open new positions in the forward contract.
 - Force.
 This will pause all normal trading in the relevant instrument, and the stack handler will create a calendar spread trade to roll from the priced to the forward contract.
-- Force legs.
+- Force outright.
 This will pause all normal trading, and create two outright trades (closing the priced contract position, opening a forward position).
 - Roll adjusted.
 This is only possible if you have no positions in the current price contract.
 It will create a new adjusted and multiple price series, hence the current forward contract will become the new priced contract (and everything else will shift accordingly).
 Adjusted price changes are manually confirmed before writing to the database.
+- No open.
+No opening trades as we are near to expiry, but the forward contract is not liquid enough
+- Close.
+Close position in near contract only

 Once you've updated the roll status you have the option of choosing another instrument, or aborting.